-A remarkable thing started to happen in the 6th century B.C. – a great awakening that would continue through the 5th century.
+A remarkable thing happened in the 6th century B.C. – a great awakening began that continued all the way through the 5th century B.C.
 As if on cue, other ancient cultures, aside from the Greeks, were starting to awaken to the fact that there was an overarching order to the world.1 The Greeks called it “Logos” and the Chinese philosophers dubbed it “Tao.”
 Regardless of the name, the idea was the same – that of an incredible unity and order to the cosmos.
 This new enlightenment was occurring throughout the world, both East and West, from Greece to China to India.
 The amazing thing is that all of this occurred simultaneously, without these various cultures communicating with each other.

 Just like with Heraclitus and other Greek philosophers, various peoples throughout the world were starting to see that there was an order to the universe.
 Not only was it ordered in a profound way, but it was beautiful as well.
 What could account for this order and beauty?
 Chinese philosophers, such as Confucius and others, reasoned that there must be an all wise Supreme Being responsible for this.

 If we examine other ancient cultures such as those in Africa and the Americas, we will find that over and above their polytheism, they too believed in a Supreme Being.
 The Indians called him the “Great Spirit,” and the Africans had various names for him among the different tribes.

 Father Seraphim of Sarov (1759-1833), a Greek Orthodox priest who was later beatified, said: